tmacgbay/Graylog-AD-beats/README.md

  - Additional framework for monitoring Windows Warnings and Errors
  - Alerting on Exchange 2013 certificate expiry

+ -- Tested with
+ * Graylog 				3.0.1 (Space Moose)
+	- MongoDB 			4.0.9
+	- Elasticsearch: 	6.7.1
+ * Ubuntu 19 			19.04
- -- Tested wint Graylog 3 on Ubuntu 19 and Active Directory 2012 R2.
+ * Active Directory 	2012 R2.

 This content pack was built as a method to make sure IT was aware of changes happinging in Active Directory and as a basic framework for monitoring some Windows Security Issues.
-It is incomplete for security monitoring as it relies only on what is kicked out in Windows standard logs... so don't rely on it for that... feel free to upgrade it though.
+It is incomplete for security monitoring as it relies only on what is kicked out in Windows logs... so don't rely on it for that... feel free to upgrade it though.

 NOTE:   There are installation caveats that will cause you problems if you don't look into them.
+Your system may need tuning not listed here after the install.

 1) Configuration Parameter "Authentication events minus DCs" - modify the last two items [DC-Name].
 You can use wildcards in the name like DCSRV*.
 We have multiple domains so I had two listed in the query (NOTE cmg_requestingName is a pipeline insertion).
 The to-be-modified field is currently as follows (winlogbeat_event_id:4625 OR winlogbeat_event_id:4771 OR winlogbeat_event_id:4820) AND NOT cmg_requestingName:[DC-NAME] AND NOT cmg_requestingName:[DC-NAME]